 All about mountain safety

-With the right knowledge, your mountain trip will be both safer and more enjoyable.
-Learn about avalanches, find out how to best prevent injuries, or read about how to safely ford rivers during your hike.
-You can find all our related pages on mountain safety at the bottom of this page.
+With the right knowledge, your time in the mountains will be both safer and more enjoyable.
+Learn about avalanches, find out how to prevent injuries, or read about how to ford rivers safely during your hike.
+You’ll find all our related pages on mountain safety further down.

 Emergency phone